alpha-convert/unboxed-splitmix/README.md

-# Splittable Random Number Generation with Unboxed Arithmetic
+# Splittable Random Number Generation with Unboxed Types

 This is verbatim reimplementation of Jane Street's [Splittable_random](https://github.com/janestreet/splittable_random/) RNG library, which is in turn an implementation of the [splitmix paper](https://gee.cs.oswego.edu/dl/papers/oopsla14.pdf).